canonical-web-and-design/practices/project-management/iteration-creation.md

 ### Create a small task epic

 Create a new epic on the squad repo and attach it to the new milestone.
+Usually in the format "Small Tasks: Iteration {YY}-{week}"

 ### Set up the backlog